 P.O.
 Box 81647, Austin, TX 78708

-If you are unsure whether you are currently opted-in to Courtesy Pay, please contact us.
+If you are unsure whether you have consented to Extended Coverage, please contact us.

-If I don’t have a debit card, why should I opt-in?
+If I don’t have a debit card, why should I consent to Extended Coverage?

 Should you wish to obtain a Capitol Credit Union debit card in the future, you will be assured your debit card transactions are protected.

-If I opt-in now, may I opt-out in the future?
+If I consent to Extended Coverage now, may I remove Extended Coverage in the future?

-Yes, you may revoke your consent in the future by completing and submitting an opt-in authorization form.
+Yes, you may revoke your consent in the future by completing and submitting a Extended Coverage consent form.

-May I then opt-in again in the future?
+May I then consent for Extended Coverage again in the future?

-Yes, you may opt-in again by completing and submitting an opt-in authorization form.
+Yes, you may opt-in again by completing and submitting an Extended Coverage consent form.

 Home Equity Loans & Home Equity Lines of Credit (HELOC)